Vardhman Mahavir Medical College: History

-The Inauguration of the college was done by the then Honourable Prime Minister Sh.
-Atal Bihari Vajpayee on 17 December 2001 in presence of Sh.L.K.Advani, Sh.
-C. P. Thakur and Founder Principal Dr. Jagdish Prasad.
-Subsequently Prof. Jayashree Bhattacharya and Prof. N. N. Mathur served as the Principals of the college.
+The Inauguration of the college was done by the then Honourable Prime Minister Atal Bihari Vajpayee on 17 December 2001, in presence of Lal Krishna Advani (Home Minister), C. P. Thakur (Minister of Health and Family Welfare) and founder Principal Dr. Jagdish Prasad.
+Subsequently, Prof. Jayashree Bhattacharya and Prof. N. N. Mathur served as the Principals of the college.
 Within few years of its existence, the college has become a preferred destination for students to seek admission.
 The first batch of MBBS students joined the college in February 2002.
 More than fifteen batches have joined since.
-The college has recognition by the Medical Council of India.
+The college has recognition by the NMC.
 It is included in the World Directory of Medical Schools and the Avicenna Directory of Medicine.

 Affiliation

-The college is affiliated to Guru Govind Singh I P University, Delhi.
-From 2008 onwards the postgraduate courses have been affiliated to GGSIPU which were with Delhi University.
+The college is affiliated to Guru Gobind Singh Indraprastha University, Delhi and is funded by Government of India.
+From 2008, the postgraduate courses have been affiliated to GGSIPU which were with Delhi University.

 Rankings

-The college was ranked 8th among medical colleges in India in 2022 by India Today.
+The National Institutional Ranking Framework (NIRF) ranked the college 17th in its medical ranking 2024.
+The college was ranked 7th among medical colleges in India in 2024 by India Today.